-- Around 6% of applications received by 30 September included evidence that the applicant was a care leaver.
-The remaining 94% of applications were from applicants who did not provide evidence of being a care leaver [Table 5]. - An applicant is considered a care leaver within this publication if they provide evidence of their care leaver status when making an application.
-It is possible that an applicant may be a care leaver but choose not to provide evidence of this if they qualify for the benefit under the standard eligibility criteria.
-See the about the data section for more information on care leaver data and the background section for information on the Job Start Grant eligibility criteria.
+- Around 5% of applications received by 31 December included evidence that the applicant was a care leaver.
+The remaining 95% of applications were from applicants who did not provide evidence of being a care leaver [Table 5]. - An applicant is considered a care leaver within this publication if they provide evidence of their care leaver status when making an application.
+An applicant may be a care leaver but choose not to provide evidence of this if they qualify for the benefit under the standard eligibility criteria.
+See the about the data section for more information on care leaver data and the background section for information on the Job Start Payment eligibility criteria.